raphamorim/rio/docs/docs/documentation/configuration-file.md

 # Colors
 #
-# Colors definition will overwrite any property in theme
+# Defining colors in the configuration file will override any
-# (considering if theme folder does exists and is being used)
+# colors set in the theme if you're using a theme.
+The default
+# configuration is without a theme.
 #
 # Example:
 # [colors]